deneb-viz/deneb-viz.github.io/versioned_docs/version-1.7/interactivity/tooltips.md

 ## Tooltip Strategy

 [Vega](https://github.com/vega/vega-tooltip/blob/master/docs/creating_your_tooltip.md#step-4-define-your-tooltip-in-vega-or-vega-lite) and [Vega-Lite](https://vega.github.io/vega-lite/docs/tooltip.html) both provide the ability to customize how their tooltip events can be interpreted.
-Deneb contains a tooltip handler writen specifically for Power BI, which will display under the following conditions:
+Deneb contains a tooltip handler written specifically for Power BI, which will display under the following conditions:

-1. **Tooltip Handler** is enabled in the _Vega > Power BI Interactivity_ section of the [Settings pane in the Visual editor](visual-editor#settings-tab).
+1. **Tooltip Handler** is enabled in the _Vega > Power BI Interactivity_ section of the [Settings pane in the Visual editor](visual-editor#settings-pane).
 This is enabled by default.

 2. An appropriate `tooltip` property is assigned to a mark.
 Refer [below](#vega-lite-syntax) for the recommended syntax for each provider.